kedro-org/kedro/docs/source/integrations/mlflow.md

 for more information.

 ### Model registry in MLflow using `kedro-mlflow`

-Finally, if your Kedro pipeline trains a machine learning model, you can track those models in MLflow so that you can easily manage and deploy them.
+If your Kedro pipeline trains a machine learning model, you can track those models in MLflow so that you can manage and deploy them.
 The `kedro-mlflow` plugin introduces a special artifact, `MlflowModelTrackingDataset`, that you can use to load and save your models as MLflow artifacts.